September 15, 2025

 What is an ACH check?

-• ACH payment: Any payment processed through the ACH network
+• ACH payment: Any electronic transaction processed through the ACH network, including direct deposits, bill payments, and business transfers.

-• ACH transfer: The act of moving funds from one account to another via the ACH network
+• ACH transfer: The act of moving funds from one bank account to another via the ACH network.

-Nacha, formerly the National Automated Clearing House Association, is the nonprofit organization that manages the ACH network and sets guidelines for ACH transfers.
-According to Nacha, in 2024, the ACH network processed 33.6 billion payments worth more than $86 trillion.
+• Nacha: The nonprofit organization (formerly the National Automated Clearing House Association) that manages the ACH network and sets operational guidelines.
+According to Nacha, the ACH network processed 33.6 billion payments worth more than $86 trillion in 2024.

 Step 1: Initiation

-First, the originator, or payer, initiates the ACH transfer request.
+First, the originator, or payer, initiates the ACH transfer request by providing essential banking details including the ACH routing number and account number.
 They could be an individual or a business, and they do this through their bank or payment processor.

 Types of transactions include: